 Even Varieties between Mono & Poly Floral Nectar Honey:

 Even with both types of honey depending on the dominant plants nectar is picked could affect the flavour, colour, texture, density, and aroma of Honey being served you.
 This meaning that you can still find variations in both Honey types as grades of color.
 Generally, dark honey will have a higher nutritional content than a light honey but with Moisture and Sucrose levels intact they are both good and considered Pure & Natural Honey.

 There are thousands of flowering plants in the world and hundreds in Ghana that produce nectar, thus providing the potential to have hundreds of types of honey.
 Poly/Multi Flower is the same as Wild flower honeys which represent a blend of flowering plants, and varies in colour and flavour depending on region and season.

-We all would like or prefer our Honey to remain smooth, fine, runny and intact like we have always known Honey to be, but is that really the natural way of 100% Pure Honey?
-Besides the varieties of Pure Honey elaborated above, all natural Honeys also have one particular rather amazing property known as Granulation or Crystallization of your Honey.
+We all would like or prefer our Honey to remain smooth, fine, runny and intact like we have always known Honey to be, but is that really the forever natural way of 100% Pure Honey?
+Besides the varieties of Pure Honey elaborated above, all natural Honeys also have one particular rather amazing property known as Granulation or Crystallization.

 Now; What is Honey Crystallization?

 No doubt Honey Crystals looks very much like Sugar Crystals but, it is the formation of monohydrate glucose crystals from a super-saturated solution containing amounts of sugar (in this case; Honey).

 Presence of solid particles (ie. pollen grains & honey crystals)